 Follow the tips provided in this post.
 In time, you’ll notice a significant drop in your AC power consumption, as well as in your total energy bill.

-If you need to schedule an AC tune-up, call American Air Conditioning & Heating & Heating.
+If you need to schedule an AC tune-up, call American Air Conditioning & Heating.
 We have a team of highly trained and experienced technicians who will perform every job right.
 They also have a friendly customer support staff is ready to ensure that every issue gets resolved to the customer’s satisfaction.
 No wonder they are known as “The Company Your Neighbors Trust.”
 Call them today to schedule a professional cleaning or other maintenance work!